mozilla/inclusion/code-of-conduct-enforcement/investigation/working-group/role-groups.md

 #### Legal Investigator (Legal)
-A role invoked when a report to either Community Managers or CPG enforcement violates our conflict of interest, or anti-bribery policies, or is in violation of the law (e.g. embezzlement, fraud, threats, destruction of property, misuse of IP.
+A role invoked when a report to either Community Managers or CPG enforcement violates our conflict of interest, or anti-bribery policies, or is in violation of the law (e.g. embezzlement, fraud, threats, destruction of property, misuse of IP).

 #### HR Investigator (HR)
 A role invoked when a report to a Community Manager or CPG Enforcement involves a staff member, or where legal investigation warrants HR support.